keep3r-network/keep3r.network/README.md

-# Introduction to Keep3r Network
+# Introduction to Keep3r Network security and speed

 {% hint style="info" %}
 These docs are in active development by the Keep3r community.